This color block mini zip pouch is just big enough to hold credit cards and ID, and maybe a bit of cash, too.

 Fuse fleece pieces to the back of the outside pieces.

-Press ¼” under on short ends of the zipper tabs.
-Press in half.
+Press ¼” under on short ends of the zipper tabs, then press in half.
+Your zipper tab pieces are prepped.

 Top stitch down both sides close to the edge.